 - 1 package Boursin cheese, garlic and fine herbs

-- Open prosciutto package, and cut through the 6 slices lengthwise.
-Before separating one slice from the others, smear first prosciutto slice with a couple teaspoons of Boursin.
+- Open the prosciutto package, and cut through the 6 slices lengthwise.* Before separating one slice from the others, smear the first prosciutto slice with a couple of teaspoons of Boursin.

 Serving Size:2 asparagus spears